 The skin is the largest organ in our body.
 It serves a critical function in preserving our bodily integrity.
 An infant or a child is not a miniature adult.
-At this extremes of age, the infant skin is constantly growing and maturing.
+At these extremes of age, the infant’s skin is constantly growing and maturing.
 On one hand, the skin’s immune system has yet to be fully developed, on the other, it is constantly being bombarded by harmful agents from the environment ranging from ultraviolet rays to bacteria and viruses.

 What Are The Common Skin Problems In Newborn Babies?

 Eczema is a dry, itchy skin condition that can affect up to a third of children in developed countries.
 There are many types of eczema and can be broadly classified into the internal type (endogenous) or the external type (exogenous) eczema.
 The majority of eczema affecting children is a type of endogenous eczema commonly known as atopic eczema or atopic dermatitis.
 It is closely related to conditions such as asthma and allergic rhinitis.

 Atopic eczema is a skin condition with a very strong genetic influence.
 This means that if a parent or sibling has atopic eczema, the baby is at higher risk of developing atopic eczema.
 The majority of children with atopic eczema will present with dry and itchy skin by the age of one.

 There may be episodes of flare-up where the rash becomes weepy, painful and is causing distress to the baby or child.
 Babies tend to get the rash over their cheeks, necks and elbows whereas older children tend to have their rash in front of their elbows or behind their necks.